KQM-git/GINews/readme.md

 〓Known Issues〓

-- Currently, when some characters challenge the boss "All-Devouring Narwhal," there is a chance of an issue where DMG numbers won't display when inflicting DMG (but the actual DMG inflicted is correct).
+Currently, when some characters challenge the boss "All-Devouring Narwhal," there is a chance of an issue where DMG numbers won't display when inflicting DMG (but the actual DMG inflicted is correct).
 This issue will be fixed in a later version update.
 Please stay tuned for future notices.

+〓2023/11/10 16:40:00 (global) Update Details〓

+Fixes an issue under certain circumstances whereby the number of "Returning Companions" usage chances in the "Stellar Reunion" event could not be used normally.

 〓2023/11/10 11:30:00 (global) Update Details〓